 2.1.3 The functions of each Supplier Agent are described in paragraphs 2.2 to 2.5.

-2.1.4 Without prejudice to the requirement to perform the obligations and carry out the activities described in Section J1.2.2 through the use of Supplier Agents, each Supplier shall be responsible (for the purposes of the Code) for the discharge of such obligations and the carrying out of such activities in respect of each SVA Metering System for which such Supplier is the Registrant, and any failure by such Supplier to appoint a Supplier Agent in accordance with paragraph 2.1.1 shall not alter or affect such responsibility in any way.2.2 Not Used
+2.1.4 Without prejudice to the requirement to perform the obligations and carry out the activities described in Section J1.2.2 through the use of Supplier Agents, each Supplier shall be responsible (for the purposes of the Code) for the discharge of such obligations and the carrying out of such activities in respect of each SVA Metering System for which such Supplier is the Registrant, and any failure by such Supplier to appoint a Supplier Agent in accordance with paragraph 2.1.1 shall not alter or affect such responsibility in any way.

+[P375]2.1A Virtual Lead Party Agents

+2.1.1A Each Virtual Lead Party shall, in accordance with Section J, appoint and register Virtual Lead Party Agents in respect of each Asset Metering System for which such Virtual Lead Party is or is to be the Registrant.

+2.1.2A Each Virtual Lead Party shall be responsible, in accordance with Section J, for every act, breach, omission, neglect and failure (in relation to that Virtual Lead Party) of each Virtual Lead Party Agent appointed by it and shall comply, and procure compliance by each Virtual Party Agent, and the relevant BSC Procedures, Codes of Practice (in respect of meter operation) and with the applicable provisions of the Code.

+2.1.3A The functions of each Virtual Lead Party Agent are described in paragraphs 2.2A to 2.5A.

+2.1.4A Without prejudice to the requirement to perform the obligations and carry out the activities described in Section J1.2.2 through the use of Virtual Lead Party Agents, each Virtual Lead Party shall be responsible (for the purposes of the Code) for the discharge of such obligations and the carrying out of such activities in respect of each Asset Metering System for which such Virtual Lead Party is the Registrant, and any failure by such Virtual Lead Party to appoint a Virtual Lead Party Agent in accordance with paragraph 2.1.1A shall not alter or affect such responsibility in any way.

+2.2 Not Used

 2.3 Data Collectors

-2.3.1 The principal functions of a Half Hourly Data Collector are, in accordance with the provisions of this Section S and the Supplier Volume Allocation Rules, with BSCP502 and BSCP520 and with Party Service Line 100:
+[P375]2.3.1 The principal functions of a Half Hourly Data Collector are, in accordance with the provisions of this Section S and the Supplier Volume Allocation Rules, with BSCP502 and BSCP520 and with Party Service Line 100 except in the case of Asset Metering Systems:

 (a) to collect metered data;